 By default, the Hue lights in a room turn off when there is no motion detected for the time-out period defined by your setting in the App per type of room.

-This means the Hue lights will dim 30 seconds before the lights turn off, this gradual decrease in lighting helps warn you of the lights timing out, ready to go off.
+This means the Hue lights will dim 30 seconds before the lights turn off.
+This gradual decrease in lighting lux helps warn you of the lights timing out.
+Ready to turn off.

 You can move your arms if you require the lights to stay on, which will restore the lights to the same setting as before dimming.
 This will automatically restart the time-out period.